 Each participant filled out food questionnaires that measured the “usual” intake of food and beverage.

 Then, the team analyzed the intake of sugary drinks specifically, as well as artificially sweetened drinks.
 Each participant was followed for 5-9 years to assess health.

 From these results, researchers concluded that sugary drinks were indeed positively associated with breast cancer and overall cancer risk.

-The researchers calculated an increase in just 100 mL of sugary drinks increased cancer risk by 18%, and breast cancers risk by 22%.
+The researchers calculated an increase in just 100 mL of sugary drinks increased cancer risk by 18%, and breast cancer risk by 22%.
 Further, while 22 out of every 1000 participants developed cancer, breast cancer was the most common.

 With further discussion, the authors state that “sugary drinks are convincingly associated with the risk of obesity, which in turn, is recognized as a strong risk factor for many cancers.”

-Is it the obesity or the sugary drinks?
+Is it obesity or sugary drinks?

 While further study is likely needed to determine whether the increased rate of cancer alongside sugary drink intake was the actual cause of cancer, even an indirect link (via obesity) is enough to warn against them.

 1. First and foremost, anytime a study shows a link, but not a true cause and effect relationship, it’s not as strong as it would be with causation.
 There are many things that can affect “a link.”
 And, while researchers do their best to account for variables, associations are never single-variable double-blind studies.

 2. While some have drawn the conclusion that artificially-sweetened drinks are safe due to this data, there was not a high enough consumption of these drinks to draw conclusions.
 If the intake of sugary drinks vs. artificially sweetened was similar, a better link could be drawn for both.